 While every grant application is different, most include the following:

 - Lead Applicant/Principal Reporter - this is the person responsible for carrying out the grant and in some cases, providing evidence that the funds have been used in the stated manner.
 This is usually the classroom teacher.

 - Tax ID number - for US entities only

 - Budget - Level of detail varies, but you should have a cost breakdown of price for kits, shipping, and any additional accessories.
 May also request a sustainability statement.
-Firia Labs provides Jumpstart kits for $499.
-This includes 10 sets of hardware and licenses.
-A CodeBot with license is $149 each, or a set of 10 bots and licenses for $1290.
-Because there are no consumable parts and licenses are good forever, there are no yearly costs associated.
-If your grant includes professional development, Firia Labs provides training for $1500 per day plus travel.
+Both CodeX and CodeBots come with an annual license and are $199 each, or a set of 10 with annual licenses for $1490.
+If your grant includes professional development, Firia Labs provides training for $5000 per day.